 A– when dimethyl-ol urea is further condensed with other molecules of urea forming a condensation polymer.

-B– the Linear polymer formed can condense with more formaldehyde molecules to form the cross-linked products.
+B– The linear polymer formed can condense with more formaldehyde molecules to form the cross-linked products.

-C- the dimethyl-ol urea molecules can condensate with each other to form linear polymers
+C- The dimethyl-ol urea molecules can condensate with each other to form linear polymers

 This gives rise to a complex mixture of linear and crosslinked condensation polymers known as urea-formaldehyde resins depending upon reaction conditions and resins of the different types obtained.